US aims to counter China by opening Solomon Islands embassy

 “The Department needs to be part of this increased U.S. presence, rather than remaining a remote player,” it wrote.

+Blinken and the Pacific leaders also spoke about the coronavirus pandemic and disaster assistance.
+But looming over the visit were the increasing tensions in Ukraine.

+“We continue to see very, very troubling signs of Russian escalation, including new forces arriving around Ukraine’s borders,” Blinken said.

-Blinken on Saturday left for Fiji after visiting the Australian city of Melbourne where he had a meeting with his counterparts from Australia, India and Japan.
-The four nations form the so-called “Quad,” a bloc of Indo-Pacific democracies that was created to counter China’s regional influence.
+Blinken visited Fiji after leaving the Australian city of Melbourne, where he had a meeting with his counterparts from Australia, India and Japan.
+The four nations form the “Quad,” a bloc of Indo-Pacific democracies that was created to counter China’s regional influence.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.